Section 1 Introduction

 Equal opportunities, or equality of opportunity, may be defined as ensuring that everyone is entitled to freedom from discrimination.
 There are two main types of equality encompassed in equal opportunities:

-1. Equality of treatment is concerned with treating everyone the same.
-Thus, in an organisational context it recognises that institutional discrimination may exist in the form of unfair practices or procedures that favour those with some personal attributes over others without them.
+1. quality of treatment is concerned with treating everyone the same.
+Thus, in an organisational context itrecognises that institutional discrimination may exist in the form of unfair practices or procedures that favour those with some personal attributes over others without them.
 Equal opportunities is therefore concerned with the elimination of these barriers.

 2. Equality of outcome focuses on policies that either have an equal impact on different groups or intend the same outcomes for different groups.

-Bullying, although not defined legally, can be described as offensive, intimidating, malicious or insulting behaviour, an abuse or misuse of power through means intended to undermine, humiliate, denigrate or injure the recipient.
+Although not defined legally, can be described as offensive, intimidating, malicious or insulting behaviour, an abuse or misuse of power through means intended to undermine, humiliate, denigrate, or injure the recipient.

 Your contact for this policy